kalmhq/docs/docs/tut-wordpress.md

 ---
-title: Deploy Another Wordpress in 3-Minutes
+title: Deploy "Just Another Wordpress Site" in 3-Minutes
 ---

 ![Wordpress with Kubernetes](assets/wp-tut-0.jpeg)

-Running a WordPress site with Kubernetes alone is a little like driving a giant truck loaded with only one brick.
-For such a simple site, there are tons of concepts and config files you need to understand and manage.
-Kalm makes this process much smoother - let's install the "Just Another WordPress Site" in 3 minutes!
+While some believe that running a WordPress site with Kubernetes is a little like driving a giant truck loaded with only one brick, it's actually rather simple to setup with Kalm.
+Let's install the "Just Another WordPress Site" in 3 minutes!

 ## Create New Application